 Self-Quarantine: An individual who has been exposed to COVID-19 will stay at home or in their residence hall room while separating themselves from others and monitoring health.
 They will be contacted daily to assess symptoms and health status.
-Individuals will remain in self-quarantine for a minimum of 14 days from the point of exposure (incubation period is three to 14 days) unless they are excused by the College’s contact tracers.
+Individuals will remain in quarantine for a seven days from the point of exposure if the person has tested negative and no symptoms have developed or 10 days if a test was not administered and no symptoms have developed, unless they are excused by the College’s contact tracers.
+(Updated January 2021)

 Self-Isolation: An individual who tests positive for COVID-19 or displays symptoms is removed from interaction with campus community and moved to an isolated living space.
 They will be contacted daily to assess symptoms and health status.
 Individuals will remain in self-isolation for a minimum of 10 days if symptoms improve.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person.
 The virus that causes COVID-19 is a novel coronavirus that was first identified during an investigation into an outbreak in Wuhan, China.
 There is currently no vaccine to protect against COVID-19.
 The best way to prevent infection is to take everyday preventive actions, like avoiding close contact with people who are sick and washing your hands often.